chesterbr/chesterbr.github.io/_posts/2019-04-13-using-ansible-to-configure-a-raspberry-pi-home-assistant-lirc-433utils-zwave-etc.md

 categories:
 ---

-A while ago I built a couple build inexpensive Raspberry Pi hacks that added [voice-command to my tv]({% post_url 2017-12-10-voice-control-for-a-non-smart-tv-with-google-home-raspberry-pi-lirc-nginx-lua-ifttt %}) and then [to my lights]({% post_url 2017-12-26-controlling-rf-outlets-from-a-raspberry-pi %}) using Google Home Mini, infrared and RF radio.
-Since then, I added other things (such as a Z-Wave controlled door lock), which prompted me to move the hacks into the popular [Home Assistant](https://www.home-assistant.io/).
+A while ago I built a couple inexpensivehacks that added [voice-command to my tv]({% post_url 2017-12-10-voice-control-for-a-non-smart-tv-with-google-home-raspberry-pi-lirc-nginx-lua-ifttt %}) and then [to my lights]({% post_url 2017-12-26-controlling-rf-outlets-from-a-raspberry-pi %}) using a Raspberry Pi, Google Home Mini, infrared and RF radio.
+Since then, I added other things, which prompted me to move the hacks into the popular [Home Assistant](https://www.home-assistant.io/) home hub software.

 With so much of my routine depending on that setup, backup became a concern.
 I'd do the occasional copy of the SD card, but that isn't a good long-term solution.
 Ideally, I wanted to be able to rebuild my setup easily should the card get corrupt, slow or just tainted by my ongoing hacks.